-Where CGT assets are transferred in specie (eg off-market share transfers, property transfer) between superannuation funds, there will normally be CGT payable.
-However, roll-over relief is available in a marriage or relationship breakdown if the transfer occurs as a consequence of an award, court order or agreement as listed in section 2.1.2.
-The roll-over relief available is dependent on the date of the CGT event.
+Where CGT assets are transferred in specie (e.g. off-market share transfers, property transfer) between superannuation funds, there will normally be CGT payable.
+However, rollover relief is available in a marriage or relationship breakdown if the transfer occurs as a consequence of an award, court order or agreement as listed in section 2.1.2.
+The rollover relief available is dependent on the date of the CGT event.

-Roll-over relief is available in a marriage breakdown, which will permit one spouse to transfer their entire in specie interest in a small superannuation fund6 to another complying superannuation fund7 without crystallising an immediate CGT taxing point (s126-140).
+Rollover relief is available in a marriage breakdown, which will permit one spouse to transfer their entire in specie interest in a small superannuation fund12 to another complying superannuation fund13 without crystallising an immediate CGT taxing point (s126-140).
 The transferee superannuation fund will be deemed to acquire the CGT assets at the same cost base and at the same time as the original acquisition by the transferor fund.

-2.4 Income tax consequences of private company payments and asset transfers (deemed dividends)
+2.4 Income tax consequences of private company payments and asset transfers (Division 7A)

 In some circumstances, the transfer of an asset or payment of cash from a private company (or discretionary trust in some circumstances) to a party will result in the party being deemed to receive a taxable dividend.
 This may be the case regardless of whether there is a Court order to transfer the asset.
-The relevant area of legislation is Division 7A of the Income Tax Assessment Act 1936 (Cth) ("Div 7A").
+The relevant area of legislation is Division 7A of the Income Tax Assessment Act 1936 (Cth) ("Division 7A").

-2.4.1 General overview of Div 7A
+2.4.1 General overview of Division 7A